sdcilia24-tech/CNN-for-autonomous-RC-car-driving-/README.md

-TODO ML-side || Create the TensorFlow CNN, then order the parts (camera, microSD, SD card reader module), then consistently upload arrays with [img, current-key-press], Once all of the images for training and validation have been collected, we will train and validate the model, then convert the TensorFlow model into a liteRT model to flash onto the ESP32s3, then once it is on there, have a keypress that enables the self-driving to occur.
+TODO ML-side || Create the TensorFlow CNN (architecture inspired by the HuggingFaceCo MobileNet), then order the parts (camera, microSD, SD card reader module), then consistently upload arrays with [img, current-key-press], Once all of the images for training and validation have been collected, we will train and validate the model, then convert the TensorFlow model into a liteRT model to flash onto the ESP32s3, then once it is on there, have a keypress that enables the self-driving to occur.